4th Grade Reading Comprehension Worksheets

 Nature has countless faces like quiet, heat or rain.
-This refreshing grade 4 poems celebrate the accommodating face of Nature and hone the kids' ability to closely study the poem and make a list of domain-specific words.
+This refreshing poem celebrates the accommodating face of Nature and hone the kids' ability to closely study the poem and make a list of domain-specific words.

 Have you ever had a happy nightmare?
 Find out what a happy nightmare is with this piece of fiction.
 The worksheet prepared in compliance with CCSS grade 4 ELA has questions based on deductions and inferences from the passages.

 Marcus is bored as he has nothing to do.
-This literature worksheet has a lot in store for grade 4 children.
+This printable literature worksheet has a lot in store for 4th grade children.
 It has a new prefix and reinforces kids' expertise with finding key details and character sketch.

 Americans splurge on Halloween celebrations and add to the country's garbage which the author dislikes.
 Here children attempt to support arguments with reasons or evidence and find the central message.

 Putting up the Christmas Tree is great fun.
-In this cute grade 4 poems, your child learns some vocabulary and bolsters their practice in alliteration and rhyming, two very important literary devices.
+In this cute poem, your child learns some vocabulary and bolsters their practice in alliteration and rhyming, two very important literary devices.